 The tarball version of the OT must be installed manually and does not automatically update itself when a new version is released.
 However, if there are problems with Web Start, it provides a backup installation method that should always work.
-In addition, a download of the OT is provided for Linux users that is complete with a recommended version of Java.
+In addition, a download of the OT is provided for Linux users that comes together with a recommended version of Java (32- and 64-bit systems are now supported).
 Please use this if you have any problems running the OT tarball install with your default Java.